-Your vet may recommend hemp oil for your dog as a dietary supplement, or you may notice some things about your dog and his diet that point to a need for hemp oil:
+Your vet may recommend hemp oil for your dog as a dietary supplement, or you may notice some things about your dog and their diet that point to a need for hemp oil.

-- If your dog has dandruff or a lackluster coat, hemp oil can help thicken his fur and heal his skin.
+- If your dog has dandruff or a lackluster coat, hemp oil can help thicken their fur and heal their skin.

 - If you live in an environment where your dog is constantly exposed to toxins (such as in a big city or a farm that uses pesticides), hemp oil can help your dog fight free radicals.

-- If your dog is older, hemp oil can help fight damaging signs of aging and keep his mind sharp.
+- If your dog is older, hemp oil can help fight damaging signs of aging and keep their mind sharp.